AstroAndyN/SonifyDSS/README.md

 # The Sonification technique:
 The sonfication technique maps from image brightness of a single pixel to volume of a particular frequency.

-So, given a bit of image data from the DSS a line can be chosen across the image and all the pixels along that line allocated to different frequencies (with low frequency at one end, high frequency at the other).
-A sine wave at each frequency is generated with the amplitude determined by the brightness of the pixel and all the sine eaves combined to produce a short sound.
+So, given a selection of image data from the DSS a line can be chosen across the image and all the pixels along that line allocated to different frequencies (with low frequency at one end, high frequency at the other).
+A sine wave at each frequency is generated with the amplitude determined by the brightness of the pixel and all the sine waves combined to produce a short sound.

 The line can then be moved around the image data, producing a different pattern of pixels and hence a different sound.
 That is then appended to the previous sound and so on to create a sound of arbitrary length.